Bournemouth School

 What stands out

 The area includes both boys' and girls' schools, but no co-ed option.
 The schools here all sit in the Dorset route, so the shared exam picture is easier to follow than in areas where every school tests differently.
 Distance and catchment rules matter at every school here.
-Several of the schools here are very competitive.
+Competition varies noticeably across the area.

 Area shape